mam91/Mask-R-CNN/README.md

   To resume training from a pevious execution
   * python gdxray.py train --dataset=PATH_TO_/Mask-R-CNN/datasets/gdxray --weights=last

-#### 3.To evaluation a trained model, execute one of the following commands:
+#### 3. To evaluation a trained model, execute one of the following commands:

   To evaluate last model trained
-  * python gdxray.py eval --weights=last
+  ` python gdxray.py eval --weights=last `

   To evaluate a specific set of weights
   * python gdxray.py eval --weights=/path/to/weights.h5